engineeringwabe/engineeringwabe.github.io/_projects/Geometry_Study/index.md

 {% include image-gallery.html images="models.png" height="400" class="center-image" %}
 {% include image-gallery.html images="Sims.png" height="400" class="center-image" %}

 Once we validated the simulation results, we selected the top-performing geometries and fabricated them using carbon fiber nylon.
-We conducted physical tests using a controlled jig setup and a heat gun, keeping variables consistent across trials.
+We conducted physical tests using a controlled jig setup and a heat gun, maintaining consistency in variables across trials.
 To benchmark performance, we tested both carbon fiber nylon and standard nylon samples.
-In the end, our results showed clear trends that supported the findings from our simulations.
+Ultimately, our results revealed clear trends that corroborated the findings from our simulations.

+The trials demonstrated that carbon fiber-reinforced nylon significantly enhanced thermal resistance, with prototypes successfully withstanding sustained exposure to high-temperature gradients with longer hat resistance over a period of time.
+This marks a substantial improvement over unreinforced polymers, confirming the material's suitability for thermal shielding in high-performance propulsion components.

 {% include image-gallery.html images="jig.png" height="400" class="center-image" %}
 {% include image-gallery.html images="Set-up.png" height="400" class="center-image" %}